ChrobakJakub/Task1/README.md

 - Windows 11 with Docker Desktop (Linux containers / WSL 2 backend)
 - Linux with Docker Engine

-It should also be reproducible on macOS with Docker Desktop, but it was not tested there.

 ---

 ## Build instructions